Shire of Woodanilling

 The Shire of Woodanilling is a local government area in the Great Southern region of Western Australia, about 30 km south of Wagin and about 260 km south-southeast of the state capital, Perth.
 The Shire covers an area of 1129 km2, and its seat of government is the town of Woodanilling.

 History

 The Woodanilling Road District was established on 2 February 1906.
 On 1 July 1961, it became a Shire under the Local Government Act 1960, which reformed all road districts into shires.

+Indigenous people

+The south-western part of the Shire of Woodanilling is located on the traditional land of the Kaniyang people while the majority of the shire is on the traditional land of the Wiilman people, both of the Noongar nation.

 Wards

 The shire is divided into 3 wards: